WalletScrutiny/WalletScrutinyCom/_posts/2019-11-01-how-it-started.md

 that the open source nature is no 100% protection but in these cases it clearly was part of the quick discovery and fix.

-Unfortunately even open source wallet devs can maliciously release apps that do not match the published code.
+Unfortunately even open source wallet developers can maliciously release apps that do not match the published code.

-A necesary but underappreciated part of the Solution: Reproducible Builds
+A necessary but underappreciated part of the Solution: Reproducible Builds
 ====================================================

-[Reproducible Builds](https://reproducible-builds.org/) means that the binary compiled from the source code can be reproduced by following the exact recipy.
+[Reproducible Builds](https://reproducible-builds.org/) means that the binary compiled from the source code can be reproduced by following the exact recipe.
 Bitcoin Core for example uses [gitian builds](https://github.com/bitcoin-core/docs/blob/master/gitian-building.md) and always multiple users verify the signed release actually is based on a tagged revision of the public code repository by reproducing the binary from the code.